 View our user-friendly fact sheets to help you make your own decisions about your mortgage today

 Home owners may be considering remortgaging in the coming year before rates rise, and this article is a quick guide to help borrowers think about how to get the best deals they can, based on their needs, circumstances and preferences.

-Rates are potentially as low as they are likely to go, and interest rates will eventually start to rise.
-It generally makes sense to review your options now and take advantage of the low rates that are available.Can I get a Mortgage?
+Mortgage Rates are historically low and interest rates will eventually start to rise.
+It makes sense to review your options now and take advantage of the low rates that are available in today’s market.Can I get a Mortgage?

 The rate you are offered will be based on the degree of risk your home loan presents to the lender, amongst other criteria.
 Lenders calculate the degree of risk based on the size of the loan compared to the size of the mortgage.